 All students driven to school in private cars should be dropped off/picked up in designated areas on school property with one exception.
 If it is necessary to drop off/pick up students at a location that will require the student to cross a roadway to access or leave Northwestern, students are to cross only at the designated crosswalks.
+Students should not enter Building A, D, E, or F before 8:35.
 Students are reminded that if they arrive on campus AFTER the 8:45 AM bell they should report directly to the Attendance Office to sign in.
 This procedure should be followed prior to going anywhere else on campus, regardless of their arrival time.
-Also, students are reminded that once they arrive on the North- western campus they are not to leave until the end of the regular school day without school personnel permission.
-Drivers are re- minded that they are not to use the grassy areas or roadways in front of the school for dropping off or picking up students.
+Also, students are reminded that once they arrive on the Northwestern campus they are not to leave until the end of the regular school day without school personnel permission.
+Drivers are reminded that they are not to use the grassy areas or roadways in front of the school for dropping off or picking up students.